Abubakar Tafawa Balewa: Eastern Bloc

 Balewa had a pro-West orientation in his foreign policy, which represented for abhorrence to USSR and other Eastern Bloc states.
 As a result, the circulation of communist literature in Nigeria was banned and students were discouraged from taking Soviet educational scholarship.
 Balewa had personally assured the British government "we shall use every means in our power to prevent the infiltration of communism and communist ideas into Nigeria."
 At one point, the Soviets were implicated in a plot to overthrow Balewa's government.

 Overthrow and murder

-Balewa was overthrown and murdered in a military coup on 15 January 1966, as were many other leaders, including his old companion Sir Ahmadu Bello.
+Balewa was overthrown and murdered in a military coup on 15 January 1966, as were many other leaders, including his old companion Ahmadu Bello.
 The circumstances of his death still remain unresolved.
 His body was discovered at a roadside near Lagos six days after he was ousted from office.
 Balewa was buried in Bauchi.
 News of his assassination spurred violent riots throughout Northern Nigeria and ultimately led to the bloody counter-coup of July 1966.